timghaly/Int1-epicPCR/README.md

 This script runs all the steps for the sequence processing and filtering of class 1 integron-16S epicPCR products sequenced with Oxford Nanopore Technologies.
 The expected epicPCR products are generated from a fusion PCR that links class 1 integron gene cassette arrays amplified from single cells, isolated in aqueous phase droplets, to the 16S rRNA marker gene from the same cells.

-As input, this pipeline takes a raw uncompressed fastq file (**WARNING: DO NOT trim adapters during basecalling**), and outputs a single fasta file containing a set of full-length, primer-oriented epicPCR amplicon consensus sequences that contain a complete *attI1* sequence, epciPCR bridging primer, and the 16S rRNA marker gene.
+As input, this pipeline takes a raw uncompressed fastq file (**WARNING: DO NOT trim adapters during basecalling**), and outputs a single fasta file containing a set of full-length, primer-oriented epicPCR amplicon consensus sequences that contain a complete *attI1* sequence, epicPCR bridging primer, and the 16S rRNA marker gene.

 ## epicPCR primers
 ### Expected epicPCR bridging primer used in the initial fusion PCR step: